Bridges: FSA Eligibility

-Bridges, sometimes known as a fixed partial denture, are used to bridge the gap between one or more missing teeth to restore the look of an individual's smile.
-While these dental implants can be put into place for cosmetic purposes, they have legitimate medical purposes as well.
+Bridges, sometimes known as a fixed partial denture, are used to bridge the gap between one or more missing teeth.
 Bridges can be used to enhance an individual's quality of life by restoring a person's ability to properly chew and speak, distribute the forces in the bite properly, as well as preventing remaining teeth from shifting out of position.
 Bridges can be constructed from a variety of materials, including gold, alloys, porcelain or composite materials (WebMD).

 How is a dental bridge procedure performed?

 Before a bridge is installed, the abutment teeth are prepared for the crown that will hold the bridge, which involves re-contouring those teeth by removing some of the enamel from their surface to enable the crown to stay in place.
 Next, impressions of the teeth are made to create models that will give dental laboratories accurate representations of a person's palette to create accurate bridges to be installed later.